APPLE PAY | CREDIT UNION OF DENVER

 Here’s what you need to use Apple Pay:

-∙ iPhone 6 or iPhone 6 Plus (Apple Pay in stores and within apps)
+∙ iPhone 6 and above or iPhone 6 Plus (Apple Pay in stores and within apps)

 ∙ iOS 8.1 or later